Tuesday, March 10, 2026

 I’ve even seen Breadtubers try to claim Tolkien was Woke actually, and I’m sorry but that’s absurd, being less Racist then the Nazis does not a Woke person create.

-If Ayn Rand hadn’t been so vocal about her politics in non fiction contexts I’m convinced there absolutely would be a group of Internet Leftists arguing her writings were Woke actually.
+If Ayn Rand hadn’t been so vocal about her politics in non fiction contexts I’m convinced there absolutely would be a group of Internet Leftists arguing her fictions were Woke actually.
 Or at the very least if we only had The Fountainhead to go off, a Woke reading of The Fountainhead is absolutely theoretically possible.

 All the time I see people just using the fact that a given story has Nazis be the guys as their proof that it's Woke.
 And every time I feel like yelling “you know better than this”, you know that most Nazi villains in fiction are disconnected from why we Leftists consider them the ultimate Evil and are just being used as symbols of vague Authoritarianism, or purely for the aesthetic.
 You know full well that Conservatives are constantly calling Leftists the real Nazis.

-But even without such explicit appeal to Nazism, sometimes just the simple fact that a Fantasy or Sci-Fi narrative is doing Rebels against an Empire is seen as an inherently Left Wing position to take But when these same people are looking at real life they know better, they know sometimes the Rebels are the Reactionaries, The Confederate States of America, The Beer Haul Putsch, January 6th ect.
+Sometimes just the simple fact that a Fantasy or Sci-Fi narrative is doing Rebels against an Empire is seen as an inherently Left Wing position to take But when these same people are looking at real life they know better, they know sometimes the Rebels are the Reactionaries, The Confederate States of America, The Beer Haul Putsch, January 6th ect.

 We all know full well that nominally Left Wing Dictators have also worn military uniforms and done big showy military parades.
 So let’s stop pretending we don’t and that those visuals are only ever about Fascism ™.

 And there is also more to Anticapitalism than just “Rich People Bad”, as someone who has heard people all over the Political Spectrum talk about their perspectives I can assure you that most Conservatives and even most Libertarians firmly believe that the vast majority of Rich People are Evil.
-The political disagreement is solely about what policies serve their interests.
+The political disagreement is mainly about what policies serve their interests.
 And if you think that is too absurd to be true in some cases, let me give you this very enlightening example.

 Tuesday, January 20, 2026